 One of the many benefits of wool is that unless it’s actually dirty, you can just air it for a day or two and any smell will disappear.
+If there is a stain, just spot wash the area affected.
 If you look after your wool well, it will keep you warm and cosy for years to come!

 It is recommended that you hand wash your woollen scarves, hats or jumpers; do not machine wash.

 To hand wash, use lukewarm water and a delicate detergent suitable for wool.
 Turn garment inside out & very gently move the item in the water- do not rub or agitate as this may felt the wool.
 Try to keep all rinses the same temperature, as changing it may shock the wool and cause it to felt and shrink.
 Once it is rinsed, very gently squeeze out the excess water.
 Do not wring.
 Place flat on a towel, away from direct heat.
 Once dry, press with an iron on a low heat.

 Hand wash or machine wash 30 degrees or lower on a delicate/ hand wash setting.
 Pull out to shape & air dry.